ERambler/SpaceShipScrollerGame/README.md

 To compile the project it is necessary to download MonoGame to the project via NuGet.

-Also compiled last version of this game for Windows with Net Framework 3.1 here:
+Also compiled last version of this game for Windows x64:

 https://disk.yandex.ru/d/DTir-tg9-YEBVw